|

 been music to the ears of his tuxedo-clad and jewelry-bedecked guests who have supported

-his foundation.
 The Branford-based Michael

 Bolton Foundation will protect all charities it has ever given to from downturns in giving